 - Involves sanding down to raw wood.

-- Longer process, but results are dramatic and long-lasting.
+- Longer process, but the results are dramatic and long-lasting.

 - Water test: Drop some water on your floor.
 If it beads up, recoating is still an option.
 If it soaks into the wood, you’re past that point—refinishing is needed.